 Now measure from the edge of the old kitchen door to the centre of the hinge hole and do the same mark with a pencil where the centre of the hinge hole is on the new kitchen door with a small line.
 This should give you two crosses of where to drill the hinge holes on your new kitchen door.
 (Always measure from the hinge side of the door to the hinge hole.)

-This measurement should measure the same distance on every door is should be between 18-23mm from the edge of the door to the centre of the hinge hole, this distance depends on the thickness of your existing kitchen cabinets.
+This measurement should equal the same distance on every door with it being on average between 18-23mm from the edge of the door to the centre of the hinge hole, this distance depends on the thickness of your existing kitchen cabinets.
 You will require a special hinge hole drill bit to drill these holes in the new kitchen doors; we provide these drill bits free of charge with all orders over £250 of replacement kitchen doors.

 When you have drilled both hinge holes out, place the hinges into the holes on the new kitchen door, using a set square to ensure the hinge is square to the top or bottom of the door.
 Then when the hinge is square to the door, in the centre of the screw holes on the hinges do a small pilot hole with a 2mm drill bit for the screws to secure the hinges to the door.